matosjoaops/TVVS-PROJ/assignment02/report/report.md

 public static boolean isBlank(String s)
 ```

-The *isBlank* function, present in the `Strings` class, checks the passed in string to see if it is null, empty, or only composed by whitespaces.
+The *isBlank* function, present in the `Strings` class, checks the passed-in string to see if it is null, empty, or only composed of whitespaces.

 ### Category-Partition algorithm
-We can divide the function testing in the following partitions by changing the values of the parameter:
+We can divide the function testing into the following partitions by changing the values of the parameter:

 #### Partition #1:
 - `s` is null